 The U.S. professional truck driver shortage hit a high of 60,800 drivers at the end of 2018, up from 50,700 in 2017, according to the ATA.
-The shortage improved slightly throughout 2019 due to lower demand for freight, but unless there is a significant downturn in the economy, the American Trucking Associations suggests that the industry could be short just over 100,000 drivers in five years and 160,000 drivers in 2028.
-To keep pace with retiring drivers and economic growth, the industry will need to hire 1.1 million new truck drivers over the next decade-an average of 110,000 per year.
+The shortage could improve slightly throughout 2019 thanks to lower demand for freight.
+However, unless there is a significant downturn in the economy, the American Trucking Associations suggests that the industry could be short just over 100,000 drivers in five years and 160,000 drivers in 2028.
+To keep pace with retiring drivers and economic growth, the industry will need to hire 1.1 million new truck drivers over the next decade-an average of

+110,000 per year.
 To fill these seats with qualified, safe drivers, the industry must make some changes.

-Several underlying factors are contributing to the truck driver shortage, including competition within the industry and from other industries; driver qualifications and requirements; a low national unemployment rate (3.6) percent) means not many people are searching for jobs; trucking regulations that tighten capacity; costly time delays at shipper locations and along America's deteriorating infrastructure; and difficulty attracting young people to the industry since one cannot acquire a commercial driver's license (CDL) until age 21.
+Several underlying factors are contributing to the truck driver shortage, including competition within the industry and from other industries: driver qualifications and requirements; a low national unemployment rate (3.7 percent) means not many people are searching for jobs; trucking regulations that tighten capacity; costly time delays at shipper locations and along America's deteriorating infrastructure; and difficulty attracting young people to the industry since one cannot acquire a commercial driver's license (CDL) until age 21.
 Alarmingly, an American Transportation Research Institute (ATRI) study found that 55.5 percent of truck drivers are age 45 and older, and less than 5 percent are in the 20- to 24-year-old age bracket.
 For younger generations, trucking is perceived to be labor intensive with low pay and poor hours that do not allow for work-life balance.

-An ATA workforce development committee was formed to work with federal and state officials to find solutions to these issues.
-The committee is encouraging the development of robust apprenticeship programs to engage workers before they can officially qualify for an interstate CDL at 21.
+An ATA workforce development committee was developed to work with federal and state officials to find solutions to these issues.
+The committee is encouraging the development of robust apprenticeship programs to engage workers before they can officially qualify for a CDL at 21.
 Outreach to veterans and historically underrepresented communities like women-who currently make up only 7 percent of the commercial driving workforce-will be critical as well.
 Now, Congress is sitting on bills that would reduce the minimum age for an interstate CDL to 18 years, and the Federal Motor Carrier Safety Administration (FMCSA) recently accepted comments on whether it should propose a pilot program allowing under-21 drivers to operate heavy-duty trucks interstate.
 A pilot program for under-21 veterans and reservists is already underway.
 Also, the ATA and other state trucking associations are actively engaged in a public relations campaign to position truck drivers as safe, family-oriented professionals who play a critical role in our nation's economy and the lives of every consumer.

-DRIVER PAY AND RATES
+RATES AND DRIVER PAY

-To combat the driver shortage, carriers have increased pay and provided sign-on or transition bonuses to attract new drivers, as well as offered performance-based bonuses to retain existing drivers.
-In 2018, driver wages and benefits topped carriers' cost-per-mile spending for the fourth consecutive year, according to data released in November 2019 by ATRI.
-Carrier costs on the whole climbed to \$1.82 a mile, a 7.7 percent increase from 2017, with spending on driver wages and benefits accounting for 43 percent of carriers' average marginal cost.
-The National Transportation Institute expected driver wages to increase just over 7 percent in 2019 following a 10 percent increase in 2018.
-Still, wage hikes are behind the pace of the growth in the minimum wage and do not make up for the shortfall when adjusted for inflation.
+As the driver shortage intensifies, carriers are more frequently increasing pay or providing sign-on or transition bonuses to attract new drivers, as well as offering performance-based bonuses to retain existing drivers.
+In fact, wages have been increasing for several years.
+In 2017, driver wages and benefits topped carriers' cost-per-mile spending for the third consecutive year, according to data released in October 2018 by ATRI.
+Carrier costs on the whole climbed 1.69 cents a mile, per the report, with increases in spending on driver wages and benefits accounting for 43 percent of carriers' average marginal cost.

+The National Transportation Institute expects driver wages to increase just over 7 percent in 2019-and the industry has already seen wage increases, around 10 percent since early 2017.
+Still, wage hikes are well behind the pace of the growth in the minimum wage and will not make up for the shortfall of driver wages when adjusted for inflation.